By Theodore Christou*, The Conversation

 Simply put: Moscow wants to be the third Rome.

-When Constantinople was conquered after 11 centuries as the Roman capital, by Ottoman Turks under the leadership of Mehmed II in 1453, Russia had become a central part of the Byzantine alliance.
+By the time Constantinople was conquered by Ottoman Turks under the leadership of Mehmed II in 1453, after serving for eleven centuries as a Roman capital, Russia had become a central part of the Byzantine alliance.

-The Russian tsar — a derivative of the Latin Caesar, or imperial ruler — assumed, or presumed, the role of the imperial head of the Roman empire.
+The Russian tsar — a derivative of the Latin term “Caesar,” or imperial ruler — then assumed, or presumed, the role of the imperial head of the Roman empire.

 Following the Bolshevik Revolution and the establishment of the communist, secular United Soviet Socialist Republic in 1922, this imperial legacy was largely lost.